Unique Decoding of Reed-Solomon and Related Codes for Semi-Adversarial Errors: Introduction

 Bleichenbacher, Kiayias, and Yung \cite{bleichenbacher2003decoding} proceeded to argue this by substituting fixed values for some of the $Y_{i,h}$'s and then using an ad-hoc analysis of the determinant to argue that it is nonzero.
 We improve on the BKY algorithm and analysis in two significant ways.
-First, we improve the runtime of the algorithm from roughly $O(n^4)$ time to near-linear time by using the interpolation framework of Alekhnovich~\cite{alekhnovich2005linear} to solve (\ref{eq:BKY-interp}) efficiently.
-In particular, the interpolation framework automatically finds the optimal choice of $\bar{e}$ rather than doing a brute-force search like in the BKY algorithm.
+First, we improve the runtime of the algorithm from roughly $O(n^4)$ time to near-linear time by using the interpolation framework of Alekhnovich~\cite{alekhnovich2005linear} to solve (\ref{eq:BKY-interp}) efficiently.\footnote{After the initial posting of our work, we also learned that the use of Alekhnovich~\cite{alekhnovich2005linear} and similar techniques for fast polynomial interpolation have appeared in related works~\cite{zappatore2020simultaneous,guerrini2021polynomial}.} In particular, the interpolation framework automatically finds the optimal choice of $\bar{e}$ rather than doing a brute-force search like in the BKY algorithm.

 Second, we streamline the analysis of the determinant of (\ref{eq:B}).
 By applying a series of column operations to $\bB$, we can transform the rightmost blocks $\bN_1, \hdots, \bN_s$ into \emph{diagonal} matrices $\bD_1, \hdots, \bD_s$, where each $\bD_h$ corresponds precisely to the errors which occur in the transmission of the codeword.
 The exact sequence of column operations needed to reveal these errors depends on the original polynomials $f_1, \hdots, f_s$, but we can assume polynomials are known for the purposes of analyzing the rank of $\bB$.